tasharen/ngui/Assets/NGUI/ReadMe - 2.7.0.txt

 - FIX: Atlas and Font maker will now create new atlases and fonts in the same folder as the selected items.

 1.61:
-- NEW: UICheckbox.current will hold the checkbox that triggered the 'functionName' function on the 'eventReceiver'.
+- NEW: UIToggle.current will hold the toggle that triggered the 'functionName' function on the 'eventReceiver'.
 - FIX: UIPopupList will now place the created object onto a proper layer.

 1.60: